Abercus/PetfinderNNBlog/README.md

 </p>
 Figure 13.
 Feature state.

-We can see that most of the listing are from two different states.
+On Figure 13 we can see that most of the listings are done in one of two different states.

 <p float="left">
   <img src="pics_blog/age.png" width="400" />